What Gets Rid of Cottonmouth?

-If it’s not consistent, then it’s possible it’s being caused by things like certain foods or beverages that can dehydrate you.
+If the dry mouth symptoms are not consistent, then it’s possible that they’re triggered by things like certain foods or beverages that can dehydrate you.

 What is dry mouth?

-You probably already know what dry mouth feels like...dry, but what is it exactly?
-When your mouth stops producing the normal amount of saliva it needs to stay healthy, it starts to become dry.
-If it happens too often or for a long period of time, it can cause serious oral health issues.
-If left untreated, it can lead all to way to infections, gum diseases, or even tooth decay.
+Dry mouth feels exactly like what it sounds like - as if your mouth is all dried up.
+But what is it exactly?
+When the saliva production in your mouth dips below the normal amount to stay healthy, your mouth starts to become dry.
+If this happens too often or for a long period of time, it can cause serious oral health issues.
+If left untreated, it can lead to other dental problems, including infections, gum disease, or even tooth decay.
 That’s not counting the likely discomfort and bad breath it’s sure to cause.

-The simple option is always the best.
-A good way to prevent a dry mouth is to drink water.
+The simplest option is always the best.
+A good way to prevent a dry mouth and stimulate saliva production is by drinking water.
 Not just some water, but a lot of water.
 You should be drinking the recommended daily amount anyway, which is 3.7 liters for men and 2.7 liters for women, according to the National Academies of Sciences, Engineering, and Medicine.
-Drinking enough water should help to keep your mouth hydrated.
+Drinking enough water should help keep your mouth hydrated.

-Gum can be helpful in many oral health scenarios.
-For example, chewing gum after a particularly acidic meal that might stain your teeth is helpful for cleaning off the surface of your teeth.
+Chewing gum can be helpful in many oral health scenarios.
+For example, chewing gum after a particularly acidic, teeth-staining meal is helpful for cleaning off the surface of your teeth.
 But it also has another property that helps you create saliva.
-Chewing on a good stick of sugar-free gum should have you wet and wild in no time.
+Chewing on a good stick of sugar-free gum can help bring your mouth’s saliva secretion back to normal.

-Lastly, a dry mouth could be a big sign that you’re not taking proper oral care for yourself.
+Lastly, a dry mouth could be a big sign that you’re not taking proper care of your oral health.
 Always remember to brush your teeth two times a day.
 Be sure to floss and don’t forget to use a mouthwash that you prefer.
-It’s important to remember that this is routine you should be doing twice every day.
-An easier way to get into the habit of doing it properly is investing in an AutoBrush Automatic Toothbrush.
-It makes the routine faster and easier by cleaning your teeth automatically and within 20 seconds.
+It’s important to remember that you should be doing this routine twice every day.
+An easier way to get into the habit of doing it properly is by investing in an AutoBrush U-Shaped Automatic Toothbrush.
+It makes the routine faster and easier by cleaning your teeth automatically within just 30 seconds.